EvinRWatson/ReSO-Bot/README.md

 - Grab files from pre-designated locations

 ### Limitations:
-- Can only connect to one server per bot instance (Multi-server configurations coming later)
 - Can only use commands that the server user has permissions to run
 - Can only grab files from directories that the server user has access to